 The Baldwin years...

-Fortune had turned against Gretsch in the late '60s as their guitar guitars fell out of favor.
+Fortune turned against Gretsch in the late '60s as their guitar guitars fell out of favor.
 The guitar heroes of the late '60s were playing Stratocasters and Les Pauls, and millions of kids followed them to other brands.
 Gretsch's own efforts increasingly looked old-fashioned and out of touch.

-The Gretsch name was resurrected in 1988 for a series of inexpensive Traveling Wilburys commemorative guitars.
+The first sign of a Gretsch revival came in 1988, with a series of inexpensive Traveling Wilburys commemorative guitars.
 While these are hoarded avidly by a few collectors, they bear little resemblance to any Gretsch models.
 In fact, they are more like Danelectros.

 In 1989, with the company again in Gretsch family hands, guitar production restarted on a large scale.
-Yet another Fred Gretsch had managed to purchase the remnants of the company — little more than the name, really — and set up shop outside of Savannah, Ga.
-The guitars, based on classic Gretsch models, would be made in Japan with a mixture of American and European parts.
+Production of new guitars, based on classic Gretsch models, would be based at the Terada factory in Japan, using a mixture of American and European parts.

 As a new century began, Gretsch's product line still consisted primarily of reissues of past successes, although several models showed some new thought, including a White Falcon Rancher, a 6120-type bass and the TV Jones hot-rodded 6114 New Jet.

-At the beginning of 2003 Gretsch began yet another new era as Fender Musical Instruments Corporation secured an agreement that basically gave them all control over the manufacturing and distribution of Gretsch.
+In the fall of 2002, Gretsch began yet another new era as Fender Musical Instruments Corporation secured an agreement that basically gave them all control over the manufacturing and distribution of Gretsch.
 Fender immediately went to work addressing some longstanding complaints of Gretsch fans, and quickly began introducing a full range of new and improved models.